jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 2. With the user's access token use the GitHub API to see if the user has contributed to an organization's project.
 To avoid having to spend time writing our own GitHub API client we're going to make use of [Tentacat](https://github.com/edgurgel/tentacat).
 3. Using the result of the API search, process the user's result
    1. In the event a user **is** a contributor, have them confirm the email address they want to use for Slack, use the Slack API to send an invite, and finally congratulate them.
-   2. If they **have not** contributed we need to notify them of their inelibility
+   2. If they **have not** contributed we need to notify them of their ineligibility

 > Note: For our application we've renamed `PageController` to `EligibilityController` to fit with our school admissions theme.